“Great week. Loren and the leadership team did a great job. Really enjoyed my small group this week.”

 Arrival & Departure

 Arrive and check-in between 4 and 6 p.m. on the day the conference begins.
 One sponsor per group should check-in their group.
-Youth will wait for their group leader in a designated area.
 Groups will be able to move into their housing facilities no earlier than 4 p.m.
 Conferences begin with dinner at 6 p.m. and end mid-morning on the day of departure.

-- that is too revealing like: short shorts, bikinis, strapless tops or dresses, shirts that allow for a bare midriff, pants worn below the waist line.
+- that is too revealing like: short shorts, strapless tops or dresses, shirts that allow for a bare midriff, pants worn below the waist line.
 Dress should be appropriate for a youth conference.

 - that advertises alcohol or tobacco products